wootwoot1234/InAppPurchaseManager/README.md

 ## BUGS AND CONTRIBUTIONS ##
 For IAP support, please use [the Apple Developer Forum](https://devforums.apple.com/community/ios/integration/storekit).

-The latest bleeding-edge version is available [on GitHub](http://github.com/ascorbic/phonegap-plugins/) If you have a patch, fork my repo and send me a pull request.
+The original version is available [on GitHub by ascorbic](http://github.com/ascorbic/phonegap-plugins/) If you have a patch, fork my repo and send me a pull request.
 Submit bug reports on GitHub, please.

 ## Licence ##